microsoft/react-native-tscodegen/README.md

 This is the TypeScript code generation for TurboModule in react native.

-There are two import exported functions:
+There are two important exported functions:

 - **typeScriptToCodeSchema** function:
   - **fileName** argument: Full path to a TypeScript source file, a module name.